Space Shuttle Enterprise: Service

 Construction began on Enterprise on June 4, 1974.
 Designated OV-101, it was originally planned to be named Constitution and unveiled on Constitution Day, September 17, 1976.
 Fans of Star Trek asked US President Gerald Ford, through a letter-writing campaign, to name the orbiter after the television show's fictional starship, USS Enterprise.

-In an official memo, White House advisors cited "hundreds of thousands of letters" from Trekkies, "one of the most dedicated constituencies in the country", as a reason for giving the shuttle the name.
-Although Ford did not publicly mention the campaign, the president said that he was "partial to the name" Enterprise, and directed NASA officials to change the name.
+In an official memo, White House advisors cited "hundreds of thousands of letters" from Trekkers, "one of the most dedicated constituencies in the country", as a reason for giving the shuttle the name.
+Although Ford did not publicly mention the campaign, the president said that he was "partial to the name" Enterprise because his naval unit had serviced the aircraft carrier USS Enterprise (the ship for which Star Treks fictional craft was named) during World War II, and directed NASA officials to change the name.

 In mid-1976 the orbiter was used for ground vibration tests, allowing engineers to compare data from an actual flight vehicle with theoretical models.

 On September 17, 1976, Enterprise was rolled out of Rockwell's plant at Palmdale, California.
 In recognition of its fictional namesake, Star Trek creator Gene Roddenberry and most of the principal cast of the original series of Star Trek were on hand at the dedication ceremony.